DylnH/DE-Engineering-Capstone/README.md

 ## Project Proposal

 ### Summary of Project Idea
 Teachers these days are underpaid and underappreciated.
 Due to chaotic students and the pandemic, Teacher's stress levels are at a all time high.
-Our solution to this issue is to make a portable Guitar Hero Station for Teachers to use, so that they can take a break from the stress that comes with teaching.
+Our solution to this issue is to make a portable Guitar Hero Station for teachers to use, so that they can take a break from the stress that comes with teaching.
-This helps out our school because the staff's stress levels would decrease, which would lead to a happier learning/teaching environment.
+This helps out our school because this would cause the stress levels of the teachers to decrease, which would lead to a happier learning/teaching environment.
-What are your essential and non-essential requirements?
+The essential requirements include...
 How will you measure the success of meeting each requirement?
 ### Timeline
 How do you plan on meeting each of your requirements?